Current Event April 16, 2018

 Current Event January 29, 2018

-The Chinese New Year, also known as the Lunar New Year, is considered a major holiday in China and celebrated by many other Asian countries.
+The Lunar New Year, sometimes called the Chinese New Year, is considered a major holiday in China and celebrated by many other Asian countries.
 In the U.S., Asian immigrants celebrate by giving gifts of cash in red envelopes to family and friends.
 The amount of money given in these red envelopes can vary.
 Asian Americans and immigrants who didn’t grow up in this tradition worry over how much money to give.
 Listen to learn about this popular tradition and how it is similar to other holidays.

 Current Event January 12, 2018